zhangmenghao/nccl-tests/README.md

 ## Copyright

 NCCL tests are provided under the BSD license.
-All source code and accompanying documentation is copyright (c) 2016-2021, NVIDIA CORPORATION.
-All rights reserved.